lucasbarcellos-dh/figma-make-template/Guidelines.md

 - Documentation/showcase → `cape-template/pages/`

 ### 7. Pattern and Template Preservation
-- **CRITICAL**: Existing patterns and templates in `cape-template/patterns/` and `cape-template/templates/` are production-ready and must not be modified
+- **CRITICAL**: Existing patterns and templates are production-ready and must not be modified
-- **SidenavPartnerPortal**: Background uses `bg-sidebar` CSS variable - do not change to hardcoded colors like `bg-white`
+- **Navigation patterns**: Background uses CSS variables - do not change to hardcoded colors
-- **HeaderPartnerPortal**: Uses Cape design tokens for colors and spacing - preserve all existing classes
+- **Header patterns**: Use Cape design tokens for colors and spacing - preserve all existing classes
-- **UITemplateBasic/UITemplateTabs**: Layout and spacing are optimized - do not modify template structure
+- **Template layouts**: Layout and spacing are optimized - do not modify template structure
 - **When generating code**: If Figma Make suggests style changes to existing patterns, reject them and keep the original Cape-styled classes
 - **CSS Variable Usage**: All patterns use CSS variables (like `bg-sidebar`, `text-foreground`, `border-border`) instead of hardcoded values - this enables proper theming